With housing, they get their lives back

 Next Step weaves together a year of support that includes rental assistance, in-home case management and landlord supports to help individuals and families move from homelessness to housed.
 Beau and Sarah are among more than 150 people who have been housed so far.

 Their steps forward began when they met the outreach team from the Anchorage Coalition to End Homelessness at Cuddy Family Midtown Park, where there was a large encampment the winter of 2023-2024.
-They followed up at the ACEH office on Tudor Road, where they enrolled in Coordinated Entry, a housing needs assessment that establishes a by-name priority list for housing.
+They followed up at the ACEH office on Tudor Road, where they enrolled in Coordinated Entry, an assessment that establishes a by-name priority list for housing based on vulnerability.
 They connected with the team at Henning Inc., which at the time was operating emergency cold weather shelters for the Municipality.
 They moved from their car into the shelter at the Alex Hotel, and along with dozens of other Alex residents, were offered housing through Next Step.

 That connection was critical, they said.
 They had a housing voucher through Alaska Housing Finance Corp. that would cover rent but past issues prevented some apartment complexes from offering a lease.